top of page

 Protect our Iconic Brumbies

 Wokka was found in Northern Victoria alone and with an injury to his back foot.
 He is not lame, but he cannot be ridden, otherwise he would have problems later in life.
 Brumbies are so intelligent, curious and affectionate and approach life differently to raised horses.
 Sundance, our quarterhorse x paint, was always the bottom of the pecking order with any other horse until Wokka.
 They used to bite and chase her.
 When Wokka arrived they were eating out of the same bucket and spend hours nibbling each other and running around together.
 He did not compete for food at all, not something you need to do in the wild!
-Whilst Sundance did not come from an abusive start, she did suffer from abuse in her training before arriving at our sanctuary.
-She overthinks and is a difficult horse to ride and requires a lot of patience.
-Her previous trainers used spurs and older style breaking-in methods which were based on force and not trust.
+When I originally found Sundance she was thin, standing knee deep in a flooded paddock, with a fungal infection on her legs.
+It was apparent that Sundance had suffered from heavy handedness in her training before arriving at our sanctuary.
+She is an overthinker which makes her a difficult horse to ride and requires a lot of patience.
+I suspect she had suffered older style breaking-in methods which were based on force and not trust.
 But now she has nothing to worry or overthink about.

 Brumbies are descendants of the horses that settlers brought with them that enabled them to explore, settle, farm and exist in this incredible country.